Korivash/Vash-Readme/README.md

 Vash provides a database that listen to various events and perform actions based on these events.
 Here are the events Vash listens to:

-1.- `/setlogchannel` Admins Only To Setup
+1.  `/setlogchannel` Only Admins Can Setup This Feature.
 2. `messageDelete`
 3. `guildBanAdd`
 4. `guildMemberUpdate`